lopezdsr/sql-query/sqlref/sql_functions.md

 <ul>
 <li>expr1, expr2 - the two expressions must be same type or can be cast to a common type,
     and must be a type that can be ordered.
 For example, map type is not orderable, so it is not supported.
-For complex types such array/struct, the data types of fields must be orderable.</li>
+For complex types such array and struct, the data types of fields must be orderable.</li>
 </ul>